-- (7) To receive credit for a course, students must regularly attend, be prompt in their arrival to class and remain in class for the full period, whether the course is in-person or online.
+To receive credit for a course, students must regularly attend, be prompt in their arrival to class and remain in class for the full period, whether the course is in-person or online.
 Students in Live Online classes are expected to arrive to class by logging in on-time and keep their camera on for the full period.
 Students are deemed to have left class when they turn their camera off.
 Students who frequently leave and return to class disrupt the flow of the class which is a discourtesy to instructors and classmates alike and in violation of classroom etiquette.
-Penalties for lateness, early departure or for classroom disruptions will be at the discretion of the instructor. - (8) Some absences are unavoidable.
-The criteria for granting an excused absence for an extenuating circumstance includes urgent and substantiated non-academic reasons directly affecting the student and are beyond the student's control (such as: religious observance, military obligation, illness of the student or immediate family member, participation in WSSW activities at the request of WSSW faculty/administration, and other compelling
+Penalties for lateness, early departure or for classroom disruptions will be at the discretion of the instructor.
+Some absences are unavoidable.
+The criteria for granting an excused absence for an extenuating circumstance includes urgent and substantiated non-academic reasons directly affecting the student and are beyond the student's control (such as: religious observance, military obligation, illness of the student or immediate family member, participation in WSSW activities at the request of WSSW faculty/administration, and other compelling circumstances beyond the student's control such as death of family member, court appearance).
+In such situations, a student may ask the instructor prior to the class session for an excused absence.
+In the event of a hospitalization or emergency, the student should contact the professor within 48 hours of the missed class.
+It is at the professor's discretion whether an excused absence will be permitted.

-- (9) Students missing more than 20% of class time may receive an "F" for the class.
+Students missing more than 20% of class time may receive an "F" for the class.
 Instructors typically have specific rules about attendance, which might include appropriate consequences as noted on the syllabus (i.e. reduction in grade, or extra assignments to make up material missed).
 Students are responsible for understanding each instructor's policies on attendance, and realizing that any absence from class may affect their grade.
-The instructor retains discretion over the consequences of absences. - (10) Only enrolled students may attend class; no outsiders (including infants and children) may attend class.
+The instructor retains discretion over the consequences of absences.

+Only enrolled students may attend class; no outsiders (including infants and children) may attend class.
 Students in virtual classes should ensure that they have a private location in which to attend class.